sigmod/sqlpp/document.md

     Expression ::= OperatorExpression | CaseExpression | QuantifiedExpression

+SQL++ is a highly composable expression language.
 Each SQL++ expression returns zero or more Asterix Data Model (ADM) instances.
 There are three major kinds of expressions in SQL++.
-At the topmost level, an SQL++ expression can be an OperatorExpression (similar to a mathematical expression), an CaseExpression (to choose between alternative values), or a QuantifiedExpression (which yields a boolean value).
+At the topmost level, a SQL++ expression can be an OperatorExpression (similar to a mathematical expression), an ConditionalExpression (to choose between alternative values), or a QuantifiedExpression (which yields a boolean value).
 Each will be detailed as we explore the full SQL++ grammar.

 ## <a id="Primary_expressions">Primary Expressions